KylerCondran/IntelReport/README.md

 # IntelReport

-Offline LLM Summary & Intelligence Extraction From Long Transcripts
+Offline LLM Summary & Intelligence Extraction From Long Transcripts Using GPT4ALL

 IntelReport provides a small toolkit to fully offline:
 - Analyze long transcripts by running `intelreport.py`, which summarizes text in chunks from the perspective of an intelligence analyst.